 | 15–24 | > 90% |

-Clinical context: These are population-level predictions.
-Individual patient outcomes depend on many additional factors: age, comorbidities, cause of ICU admission, quality of care, and time to intervention.
+These are population-level predictions based on the original SOFA validation cohorts.
+Individual patient outcomes depend on age, comorbidities, cause of ICU admission, quality of care, and time to intervention.
+Use as a severity indicator, not a guarantee.

 For TPA and medicolegal purposes, a SOFA score of 10 or above is widely recognised as indicating critical illness with high mortality risk — justifying the full resources of ICU care.